SharifAmit/4SM/docs/Windows_Installation_Guide.md

 # Running the application
 To run your application, simply double click on the batch script in the root folder of the project
 ```
-start_app_windwos.bat
+start_app_windows.bat
 ```
-A new browser will open with 4SM app running on it on [http://localhost:8501](http://localhost:8501)
+A new browser will open with 4SM app running on the following URL:
+[http://localhost:8501](http://localhost:8501)

-Please note that if your browser is an old internet explorer, copy the above web address and paste it in a Google Chrome or Microsoft Edge
+Please note that if you are using an older version of Internet Explorer, copy the above URL and paste it in Google Chrome,  Microsoft Edge, or Firefox

 # Troubleshooting